 The bison has a habit of wallowing in the soil.
-The bison rolling in the soil makes it more compact.
+The bison rolling in the mud makes it more compact.
 This helps the ground increase surface water retention, most notably during the rainy seasons.

 The plants that grow offer new habitats to many grassland birds.
 The bison maintains not only a healthy ecosystem but also a balanced one.
-Some birds, such as the magpie, ride on top of the bison in order to feed on insects found in their fur.
+Some birds, such as the magpie, ride on top of the bison to feed on insects found in their fur.

 Bison also contribute to other keystone species, such as prairie dogs.